chandan5362/Blog/MyBlog/content/static/portfolio.md

 * **Spatial mapping of soil nutrients:** It is a part of my semester long project.
-I along with other two members are working together to come up deep neural network based mapping technique that can generate a high resolution map of a given area based on their geocordinates.
+I along with other two members are working together to come up with deep neural network based mapping technique that can generate a high resolution map of a given area based on their geocordinates.
 We have used many attention techniques that can map the spatial relationship among the neigbouring points.
 You can find the more details about the same [here](https://github.com/chandan5362/Soil-Mapping).

 * **Automatic Number plate detection:** it was a part of my deep learning course.
 I came up with an idea to develop a number plate recogniser for Indian Vehicle number plates.
 There is no any standard Indian Vehicle Number Plate dataset available online.
 Also Vehicle numbering system does not follow any particular convention.
 So, It was challenging to collect the Indian Number plate and manually annotate them.
 YOLOV3 model was used as a number plate detector and the detected cropped image is passed through PyTesseract for digit/number recognition.
 If you are curious to know more about my project, head over to the project [repository](https://github.com/chandan5362/Automatic-Number-plate-Detection---ANPR).

 * **FooDE:** It was a part of my Enterprise Application development course.
-I along woth other three members worked together to develop a Food delivery smart web app.
+I along with other three members worked together to develop a Food delivery smart web app.
 It is called smart because It will automatically recommend you dishes of your choice using **Recommendation system** under the hood.
 Project can be found [here](https://github.com/chandan5362/FooDE).

 * **Multi-Document Text Summariser:**  This is my persoal project that I worked on during my Information retriveal course.
 I found a genuine interest  in IR system and Knowledge mining.
 I have been working endlessly on these two domains as a part of my side project.
 It was a basic project made using NLTK and ML models.
 Currently I am working on the same project to expand it further that could include modern state-of-the art model. [link](https://github.com/chandan5362/Information-retrieval/tree/main/MUlti-Document%20Text%20summarizer).